VirgilSecurity/virgil-crypto-x/README.md

 ## Getting started

-If you about to use any of high-level Virgil frameworks such as VirgilKeys or VirgilPrivateKeys then you don't need to install VirgilCrypto directly.
+If you about to use any of high-level Virgil frameworks such as VirgilKeys or VirgilPrivateKeys then you don't need to install VirgilFoundation directly.
 It will be installed with all necessary dependencies of high-level framework.

-The rest of this chapter describes how to install VirgilCrypto framework directly.
+The rest of this chapter describes how to install VirgilFoundation framework directly.
-The easiest and recommended way to use VirgilCrypto framework for iOS applcations is to install and maintain it using CocoaPods.
+The easiest and recommended way to use VirgilFoundation framework for iOS applcations is to install and maintain it using CocoaPods.

 - First of all you need to install CocoaPods to your computer.
 It might be done by executing the following line in terminal: